tippesi/Atlas-Engine/README.md

 that and launches Visual Studio afterwards.
 After launching the IDE, set AtlasEngineDemo as your target.
 ### Including the library into your own project
 It is possible to compile the engine either as a shared or static library.
 Set the ATLAS_BUILD_SHARED option accordingly.
 To make the library work with its dependencies, the root CMakeLists.txt of this repository has to be added as a subdirectory.
+As an entry point to create an application from scratch take a look at the [Hello World tutorial](https://github.com/tippesi/Atlas-Engine/wiki/Hello-World).
+For reference, the source folder contains an empty [app header](https://github.com/tippesi/Atlas-Engine/blob/master/src/App.h) and an empty [app source](https://github.com/tippesi/Atlas-Engine/blob/master/src/App.cpp).
 <!---
 ### Android
 You can compile the engine using Gradle either with or without AndroidStudio.